Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 Results

-From all the evaluated domains, participants who received hyperbaric oxygen experienced improvement in episodic memory, the type of memory that allows us to recall events from our past.
+From all the evaluated domains, participants who received the specialized hyperbaric oxygen therapy (HBOT) experienced improvement in episodic memory, the type of memory that allows us to recall events from our past.
 This group demonstrated a better learning curve and higher memory resilience by preserving more words after an interference (an intermediate list of words).

 In the study, published in the journal Biomolecules, researchers suggest: